 - personal and study issues

-UTS Health provides support to ensure that students receive the resources and consideration they need to be successful in their studies.
-The University is committed to providing a supportive and flexible environment for all students by offering services through the Special Needs Service and Special Consideration.
+UTS Health provides support to ensure that students receive the right resources and consideration they need to be successful in their studies.
+The University is committed to providing a supportive and flexible environment for all students by offering services through the UTS Accessibility Service and Special Consideration.

 - have a disability or ongoing illness